gadatos/AmazonBasicsWebScraper/README.md

 <!-- Intro -->

-# Puppeteer Amazon Basics Scrapper
+# Amazon Basics Web Scraper

 This Puppeteer project is designed to scrape product information from Amazon Basics store page.
 This project was created as a test run of Puppeteer.js and demonstrates how Puppeteer can be used to automate web scraping tasks.